tome-gg/alignment/docs/faq.md

 8. ❌ Currently, TNP 1.0 does not yet have a data definition for staking between mentor and apprentice, such that it fits a `u64` Rust data type.
 This is why the staking data on the page does not get loaded.

+9. ❌ Currently, TNP 1.0 does not have a proposal design document yet.
+It's still in my head 😉.

 ### On proposal, design, and implementation statuses